 As a medical device manufacturer, O.N.
 Diagnostics has also established extensive quality systems conforming with FDA current Good Manufacturing Practices (21 CFR Part 820).
 Development and updates to our software products follow strict guidelines for medical devices, including verification and validation testing with multiple levels of redundancy prior to release.

 Quality Control Systems.
 Our quality control systems span from receipt of a CT scan to transmittal of results.
 For our research studies, our proprietary image-management software parses scan meta-information for acquisition and reconstruction parameters in order to detect such discrepancies as duplicate scans, non-standard reconstructions, and machine/protocol changes during longitudinal studies.
 We employ analytic quality control protocols and outlier analyses for all completed data sets to ensure data integrity (completeness and accuracy) and to identify any suspect cases for appropriate resolution and, if necessary, re-analysis.

 For our clinical services, results for each patient CT scan are peer-reviewed to ensure quality and consistency; any suspect cases are scrutinized and repeated if necessary.
-Our image-management software tracks all scans from receipt to medical report transmission to ensure timely delivery of all medical reports.
+Our image-management software tracks all scans from receipt to results summary transmission to ensure timely delivery of all results.
 An isolated clinical network and automated routing and tracking ensure that all electronic protected health information is secure while at O.N.
-Diagnostics and appropriately deleted after receipt of the medical report.
+Diagnostics and appropriately deleted after receipt of the results summary.